beacon-biosignals/StableHashTraits.jl/docs/templates/index_template.md

 stable_hash(MyType(missing)) != stable_hash(MyType(nothing)) ## this also works and is faster than the previous implementation
 ```

 Bottom line: It is not sufficient for the function to be type stable.
-If the return value of your transformer function over its known domain includes multiple distinct concrete types, you can run into this problem.
+If the return value of your transformer function over its known domain returns multiple distinct concrete types, you can run into this problem.

 ## Customizing Type Hashes